theNewDynamic/oregonsadventurecoast.com/content/blog/announcing-the-oregon-s-adventure-coast-fall-lodging-special.md

 You could go stand-up paddleboarding

-{{< youtube "7kidwJG10vA" >}}
+{{< youtube id="7kidwJG10vA" >}}

 {{< spacer 30 >}}

 And/or kayaking

-{{< youtube "XM8iebLuClI" >}}
+{{< youtube id="XM8iebLuClI" >}}

 {{< spacer 30 >}}

 And all of this!

-{{< youtube "IBkNO3WwACo" >}}
+{{< youtube id="IBkNO3WwACo" >}}

 {{< spacer 50 >}}

 [Click here to see more adventures](https://www.oregonsadventurecoast.com/adventures/) you can do this fall and plan your own itinerary!

-You must take advantage of this 15% off lodging offer before November 30th, [click here to see details ](https://www.oregonsadventurecoast.com/fall15/)and a list of participating hotels.
-We look forward to welcoming you back to Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston - all we ask is for you to follow Oregon’s [Safe+Strong guidelines ](https://coronavirus.oregon.gov/Pages/default.aspx#:\~:text=Oregonians%20must%20come%20together%20to,once%20it's%20available%20to%20you)to keep our community safe and remember that face coverings are required in public spaces.
+You must take advantage of this 15% off lodging offer before November 30th, [click here to see details](https://www.oregonsadventurecoast.com/fall15/)and a list of participating hotels.
+We look forward to welcoming you back to Oregon’s Adventure Coast: Coos Bay, North Bend, Charleston - all we ask is for you to follow Oregon’s [Safe+Strong guidelines](https://coronavirus.oregon.gov/Pages/default.aspx#:~:text=Oregonians%20must%20come%20together%20to,once%20it's%20available%20to%20you)to keep our community safe and remember that face coverings are required in public spaces.
 Please don’t hesitate to [contact us](https://www.oregonsadventurecoast.com/contact/) with any questions.